mok-labs/locales-check/README.md

 README
-# locales-check
+# @mok-labs/locales-check

-`locales-check` is a tiny library designed to identify discrepancies between your locale files by detecting missing keys.
+`@mok-labs/locales-check` is a tiny library designed to identify discrepancies between your locale files by detecting missing keys.
 It analyzes the combined structure of all your locale files and provides a report on any absent keys.
 Currently, the library supports only JSON files, which must be stored in the same locales directory.

 ## Content
 - [Why?](#why)